Félix Soto Toro: Early years

 Soto Toro was raised in a poor section of the City of Guaynabo, Puerto Rico known as El Barrio Amelia.
 As a child, he was interested in everything that had to do with light bulbs and electricity.
 He obtained his primary and secondary education in his hometown and went to high school at the Colegio Madre Cabrini in San Juan.

-In 1984, after graduating from high school, Soto Toro enrolled at the Florida Institute of Technology, located in Melbourne, Florida.
+In 1984, after graduating from high school, Soto Toro enrolled at the Florida Institute of Technology, located in Melbourne, Florida where he earned a Bachelor's degree in electrical engineering.
 In 1986, while in college, he decided that he would like to become an engineer for NASA.
 Soto Toro participated in the Cooperative Education Program.

 Career at NASA

 In 1990, Soto Toro earned his bachelor's degree in science in electrical engineering.
 He was hired by NASA, a month after graduating and assigned to the Design Engineering Networks Communications section at Kennedy Space Center.
 In 1992, he completed his master's degree in science in electrical engineering, and by 1997, he completed another Masters in Science Degree.
 By specializing in the communications field of electrical engineering, he improved his credentials towards his goal of becoming an astronaut.

 At the Kennedy Space Center, Soto Toro reviews, designs, builds, tests and implements engineering designs used in the Space Shuttle and Payload Operations Development Laboratories.
 The main project he developed was the Advanced Payload Transfer Measurement System, which consists of a simplified, robust, centrally operated and portable system that automatically measures the spherical coordinates offset between the trunnion and their supports during transfer operations.
 Soto Toro earned his Doctorate of Philosophy degree in Electrical Engineering and applied to become an astronaut candidate.

 In NASA, Soto Toro works with testing ground support equipment used in pre-launch, launch and post-launch activities.